There are many different annotation tools you can use on your Showbie documents. This guide outlines each and how to use them!

 Why Can't I Annotate my Document?

 There are plenty of programs available in the App Store that can convert files to PDF (for example).
-You can also try taking a screenshot of your work, and annotating the image on Showbie.
+You can also try taking a screenshot of your work, and then annotating the image on Showbie.

 If your file is from another app, make sure you check the export/share settings for your file to see if it can be shared as a PDF or image.
-See Apps that Work with Showbie or contact support to request a tutorial if the app you’re working with isn’t already on the list.